 Francisca Antman is an assistant professor in the Department of Economics at the University of Colorado Boulder, faculty affiliate in the Population Program at the CU Population Center, and Research Fellow at the Institute for the Study of Labor (IZA).
-She received her Ph.D. in Economics from Stanford University in 2007, M.A. from Stanford in 2005, and B.A. in Economics from Harvard University in 2001.
+She earned her Ph.D. in Economics from Stanford University in 2007, M.A. from Stanford in 2005, and B.A. in Economics from Harvard University in 2001.
 She is a development and labor economist with special interests in international migration and human capital investments as well as the allocation of resources within households and families.
-Her most recent projects explore the impact of international migration on the health and education outcomes of children and parents remaining in Mexico.
+Other recent projects explore the construction of race and ethnic identity as well as economic development in historical perspective.
 In January 2012, she was appointed to the American Economic Association Committee on the Status of Minority Groups in the Economics Profession (CSMGEP).